HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Abstract

 \section{Abstract}

 We present an unsupervised single image bidirectional Magnetic Resonance Image (MRI) synthesizer that synthesizes an Ultra-Low Field (ULF) like image from a High-Field (HF) magnitude image and vice-versa.
 Unlike existing MRI synthesis models, our approach is inspired by the physics that drives contrast changes between HF and ULF MRIs.
-Our forward model simulates a HF to ULF transformation by estimating the tissue-type Signal-to-Noise ratio (SNR) values based on target contrast values.
+Our forward model simulates a HF-to-ULF transformation by estimating the tissue-type Signal-to-Noise ratio (SNR) values based on target contrast values.
 For the Super-Resolution task, we used an Implicit Neural Representation (INR) network to synthesize HF image by simultaneously predicting tissue-type segmentations and image intensity without observed HF data.
-The proposed method is evaluated using synthetic ULF-like data from generated from standard 3T T$_1$-weighted images for qualitative assessments and paired 3T-64mT T$_1$-weighted images for validation experiments.
-WM-GM contrast improved by 52\% in synthetic ULF-like images and 37\% in 64mT images.
+The proposed method is evaluated using synthetic ULF data generated from standard 3T T$_1$-weighted images for quantitative assessments and paired 3T-64mT T$_1$-weighted images for validation experiments.
+The proposed method achieved a 4x improvement in White Matter-Gray Matter contrast on synthetic ULF-like images and 2.5x improvement on 64mT images.
 Sensitivity experiments demonstrated the robustness of our forward model to variations in target contrast, noise and initial seeding.
+Our contrast recovery experiment validates the reliability of enhanced contrast by comparing it with theoretical contrast.